 Yachting in Greece is a unique experience.
 Greece is surrounded by two seas, the Aegean Sea and the Ionian Sea, which are scattered more than 2000 islands and islets.
-Every Greek island is of unique beauty and charm and everyone will enjoy discovering their beautiful bays only accessible by boat.
+Every island is of unique beauty and charm and everyone will enjoy discovering their beautiful bays and beaches only accessible by boat.
 All kind of waters and winds are represented in those seas.

 In this section about yachting in Greece will inform you about booking a yacht but also about winds in the Greek islands.